 Many parents wonder whether their child is at a healthy weight.
-Your pediatrician or healthcare provider will likely use a growth chart to monitor your child's weight at each office visit.
-While each young person is different, there is an acceptable range of weight based on age -- as well as height -- for your child.
-The Centers for Disease Control and Prevention provides reference charts to monitor and assess weight in children from age 2 to 20 years.
+Your pediatrician or healthcare provider will likely use a growth chart to monitor your child's weight and height at each office visit.
+While each young person is different, there are established ranges of normal weight based on a child's age, sex and height.
+The Centers for Disease Control and Prevention (CDC) provides reference charts to monitor and assess weight in children from age 2 to 20 years.

 CDC provides weight-for-age growth charts for boys and girls aged 2 to 20.
 The 5th and 95th percentiles on these charts are generally considered the outermost limits for a child who is growing normally.
 Based on age and sex alone, the CDC growth charts indicate that a 7-year-old boy weighing 41 to 68 pounds is within the 5th to 95th percentile range.
 The 50th percentile for 7-year-old boys is 51 pounds.
 This means half of healthy boys this age weight less than 51 pounds and half weigh more.
 A 7-year-old girl weighing 40 to 69 pounds is within the 5th to 95th percentile range, according to CDC's growth charts.
 The 50th percentile for 7-year-old girls is 50 pounds.

 Just as it is for adults, height is a major consideration in determining whether a child's weight is within a healthy range.
 For this reason, CDC recommends using body mass index (BMI) to determine whether a child's weight is normal.
 BMI takes into account both the height and weight of the child.
 Separate charts are used for boys and girls aged 2 to 20, as a child's sex also influences healthy BMI ranges.